-Seahawks taking advantage of Coby Bryant’s versatility to keep him on field
+Seahawks taking advantage of Coby Bryant’s versatility to keep him on the field

 “He’s just trying to put it together and figure it out,’’ Carroll said.

-So, it appears, are the Seahawks with Bryant, knowing he can be a productive player at a number of different spots, but Bryant doesn’t appear to be in a position to take over as the starter at any of them.
+So, it appears, are the Seahawks with Bryant, knowing he can be a productive player at a number of different spots.
+But Bryant doesn’t appear to be in a position to take over as the starter at any of them.

 Still, for as long as Witherspoon is out — he wasn’t visible on the field during Sunday’s practice — Bryant has a role as the nickel.

-If nothing else, he also appears to have earned the Seahawks’ admiration for his willingness to be adaptable
+If nothing else, he also appears to have earned the Seahawks’ admiration for his willingness to adapt.

-“He’s been a corner in his brain for a long time so he’s still going to play corner,’’ Carroll said.
+“He’s been a corner in his brain for a long time, so he’s still going to play corner,’’ Carroll said.
 “We’re going to come back to that, but we’re going to make sure we really focus on the safety spot because that’s the new spot.
 As we go forward, we know that he can play corner for us and the nickel for us and the dime spot.
 He’s got everything under his belt.
 He’s a really valuable player.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.